Steven Angelo: Saugus Town Manager

 In February 1998, Angelo was selected to serve as temporary Town Manager of Saugus starting in July.
 He was appointed to the position permanently in December 1998.
 He continued serving as State Representative.

-During his tenure as Saugus Town Manager, the town completed the renovation of Saugus Town Hall.
-Additionally, ground was broken and the new Public Safety Complex, combining the Police and Fire commands was completed.
-The facilities at Stackpole football field were rebuilt and the clubhouse was named for Edna Winslow who had been a vocal and enthusiastic supporter of Saugus High school sports.

-Angelo successfully led the effort to pass a tax override to plan and complete the building of a New Veterans Memorial School.

 Angelo also lobbied for and received state and federal funds to dredge the Saugus River, a project that had lingered since the 1960s.

-In the four years he was town manager, Angelo had record surpluses (one million plus a fiscal year), improved the Town's bond rating, and increased the size of the town's stabilization fund.

 Angelo resigned from the job in August 2002 for "personal reasons".

-In June 2003, the State Ethics Commission found that Angelo had used his position to secure preferential treatment for selectman Kelleher following Kelleher's January 4, 2002 traffic stop.
+In June 2003, the State Ethics Commission found that Angelo had used his position to secure preferential treatment for selectman Michael Kelleher following Kelleher's January 4, 2002 traffic stop.
 The Commission decided not to pursue formal action against Angelo.
-Kelleher and Felix were each fined $2,000.
+Kelleher and Police Chief Edward Felix were each fined $2,000.

 Winsted Town Manager

 From December 2003–November 2005, Angelo served as Town Manager of Winsted, Connecticut.
-During that period, Angelo was successful in cleaning up Highland Lake and successfully dealt with a large deficit in the budget he inherited.
-He also was successful in passing a small capital outlay budget to deal with Winsted's deteriorating infrastructure.
+During that period, Angelo worked to clean up Highland Lake.
 He resigned on November 9, 2005, citing his health.